sharedstreets/curb-wheel-archive/SETUP.md

 ## Prep the measuring wheel

+The measuring wheel works by using a ["rotary encoder"](https://howtomechatronics.com/tutorials/arduino/rotary-encoder-works-use-arduino/), which is a set of [magnets and sensors](https://i.imgur.com/QDmhP2q.jpg) in its shaft.
+As the wheel turns, one of the magnets passes a sensor every 0.1 metres rolled, and a signal is sent up to the circuit board.
+These signals are added (when rolling forwards) and subtracted (when rolling backwards) to keep track of the distance rolled.
+We will be taking the wheel apart and sending these measurement signals to the Raspberry Pi instead.

 1\.
 Take the measuring wheel out of its packaging and place it on a work surface:

 <img src="images/wheel_1.JPG" width="600">